conorgregson/ts-expense-tracker/README.md

 Below are potential enhancements for future versions:

 - **Persistent data model**:
-  - Current version uses localStroage.
-This mini-project could be upgraded to IndexedDB or a simple Node/Express backend for larger datasets.
+  - Current version uses `localStroage`.
+This mini-project could be upgraded to `IndexedDB` or a simple Node/Express backend for larger datasets.
 - **Responsive layout**:
   - The interface is currently optimized for desktop.
 Adding mobile-friendly styling with responsive tables or cards would imporve usability
 - **Editable rows**: